 Electrical Characterization

 Electrical measurements are essential for the characterization of the materials that are used to create electronic devices and circuits.
 NaMLab adopts a broad spectrum of electrical measurement techniques and analysis methods for device characterization.
-This includes capacitance measurements, such as C(V), C(T) and C(f), current measurements with down to femtoampere resolution at temperatures between 5 K and 450 K and voltages up to 3000 V. Samples can be analyzed by direct probing on wafer level using single probes, probe cards or special RF-probes.
+This includes capacitance measurements, such as C(V), C(T) and C(f), current measurements with down to femto-ampere resolution at temperatures between 5 K and 450 K and voltages up to 3000 V. Samples can be analyzed by direct probing on wafer level using single probes, probe cards or special RF-probes.
 Package level testing can be performed for long-term reliability characterization or for the adoption of our devices in test-circuits.
-In addition, carrier lifetime measurements are available on substrates with microwave-detected photoconductivity.
+In addition, carrier lifetime measurements are available on substrates with Microwave Detected Photoconductivity.

 The established methods at NaMLab include:

-• Analysis of single memory cells (memory window, retention, endurance, …) by static and pulsed measurements
+memory cells by static and pulsed measurements

-• Determination of doping profiles by scanning spreading resistance Microscopy (SSRM)
+• Determination of doping profiles by scanning spreading resistance

-• Reliability characterization of dielectric and transistors
+• Reliability characterization of dielectrics, devices and circuits

-• Defect characterization by charge pumping and charge trapping, analysis and defect spectroscopy
+• Defect characterization by charge pumping and charge trapping

 • Measurement of charge carrier mobility with Hall and split-C(V)